Engineer1999/CSP520-Computer-Vision/Assignment 2 & 3/Bhumiti - Assignment 2 & 3/Readme.md

 ## Installation guidelines and platform details
 Whole Face detection was performed on Google Colab.
+If you want to setup working environment locally,

+- To clone this repository : https://github.com/bhumiti28/CSP520-Computer-Vision.git
+- To install the requirements : pip install -r requirements.txt
-If you want to setup  working environment locally, download the "Face_Recognition_Challenge.ipynb" and upload to this file into the jupyter notebook and run jupyter notebook to use this script.
-In this project we created our own dataset.
-If you want to use our face database then Mount your drive (In google Colab).
-Ask supan.s2@ahduni.edu.in OR bhumiti.g@ahduni.edu.in for access to our face database. or If you want to create your own database then Choose your face data directory path (to load a blank directory and create your own database).
+- To use our dataset : Ask supan.s2@ahduni.edu.in OR bhumiti.g@ahduni.edu.in for access to our face database.

+If you want to create your own database then Choose your face data directory path (to load a blank directory and create your own database).
 Our directory will be loaded at '/gdrive/MyDrive/BitCoders/Assignment2/'.

 Platform used: